 Campuses are able to make to changes, modifications, and additions to their organizational chart.
 Before doing anything, campuses should reach out to their Campus Labs Consultant as soon as possible in the process.
-Campus Labs will need to Syncs any changes in Core Data to Outcomes.
+Campus Labs will need to Sync any changes in Core Data to Outcomes.

-We will work you through the affects any changes will have on your site and guide you through the process to make it as quick and easy as possible.
+We will work you through the effects any changes will have on your site and guide you through the process to make it as quick and easy as possible.
 Changes to the organizational chart require inputs from both the campus and Campus Labs.
 Please reach out early in the process.

 If you are using, or will be using, the Campus Labs Course Evaluation product, your choices will affect both products.